 The Maintenance, Repair and Operations (MRO) Industry includes parts, services, forecasting and more to ensure that an end product is always ready to perform when needed.
 The components of this industry cover preventative, corrective, and predictive maintenance to protect both the product and the consumer/business every step of the way.
-From dealing with historical data to predict needed maintenance, to acting quickly and accurately to AOG needs, MROs are vital to the success of aviation.
+From dealing with borescope inspections and using historical data to predict needed maintenance, to acting quickly and accurately to AOG needs, MROs are vital to the success of aviation.

 2018 was another successful year for the aviation industry as a whole, but did that trickle down to the aftermarket?
 The answer is decidedly, yes.
 Continued low fuel prices have allowed more profitable airlines to plan long-term maintenance more strategically, and strong passenger and cargo demand means older aircraft have continued flying.
 All of this adds up to a healthier, more stable MRO sector, which supports roughly 26,000 commercial aircraft.